Protecting Brazil’s marine and coastal biodiversity

 Title: Protection and integrated management of marine and coastal biodiversity – TerraMar

-Commissioned by: German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB)
+Commissioned by: German Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV)

 Overall term: 2015 to 2024

 Brazil has one of the world’s longest coastlines.
 In addition to the largest contiguous mangrove area in the world, the more than 8,500-kilometre-long coast is home to a unique variety of species and ecosystems, such as dunes, lagoons, sandbanks and estuaries.
 The marine zone comprises 40 per cent of Brazil’s national territory.
 It contains the only coral reefs in the South Atlantic, as well as numerous endemic species.
 Nevertheless, the Brazilian coast is one of the most threatened areas of the country.

 Approximately 51 million people, about 27 per cent of the population, live in the coastal region.
 16 of the 28 Brazilian metropolitan areas are located here and more than half of the gross domestic product (GDP) is generated here.
 However, intensive use by large industrial plants, conflicts over water and land use, waste disposed of in the sea and environmental planning difficulties, as well as the effects of climate change, threaten the quality of the environment and biodiversity in the Brazilian coastal strip.

 The protection and environmentally friendly use of biodiversity in the coastal and marine zones in the Costa dos Corais and Abrolhos regions have been improved through integrated environmental spatial planning.